Validusername16/Bannertool-GUI/README.md

 <h1>Bannertool GUI ver2.0.0 Made by Daniel</h1>

 What is this?
-•Bannertool GUI is a program that uses bannertool.exe (Made by Steveice10) for generate of automatic way files like banner.bin, info.smdh and icon.bin.
+<br>•Bannertool GUI is a program that uses bannertool.exe (Made by Steveice10) for generate of automatic way files like banner.bin, info.smdh and icon.bin.

 Features :
 •Clear Mode : clears the files on the folder result for you.